Vergil9000/LoyalFans/README.md

 * Default: `true`
 * This is nothing special; it uses existing file names to determine which files have already been downloaded and which files should be ignored.
 If you set this to `false`, every time you scrape a profile that you've already scraped, existing files will be overwritten.
 I may extend this in the future to use hashes rather than file names.

+`use_original_dates`

+* Default: `true`
+* While this is set to `true`, downloaded files will have their 'created date' and 'modified date' reflect the dates when the content creator uploaded them to LoyalFans.

 # Things to Note
 1. Since the last time I wrote this, I have been able to confirm that this script *will* download content from users you're subscribed to.
 If you notice that it's not catching certain items, please [file an issue](https://github.com/Amenly/LoyalFans/issues/new).